-439 Crone, Manni et al. "Introduction: Europe's Refugee Crisis and the Threat of Terrorism: An Extraordinary threat?"
+375 Crone, Manni et al. "Introduction: Europe's Refugee Crisis and the Threat of Terrorism: An Extraordinary threat?"
 DIIS Report 2017:05, Danish Institute for International Studies, Copenhagen, 2017. p.10.

-p.10.
-440 Erisen, Cengiz & Vasilopoulou, Sofia & Kentmen-Cin, Cigdem.
+376 Erisen, Cengiz & Vasilopoulou, Sofia & Kentmen-Cin, Cigdem.
 "Emotional reactions to immigration and support for EU cooperation on immigration and terrorism."
 Journal of European Public Policy, vol. 27, no. 6, 2020. pp. 795-796.

-The 2017 EU Directive on Combating Terrorism clarified the issue of so-called foreign fighters, designating them as individuals who travel abroad for the purpose of terrorism.
-Most EU Member States have viewed the return of foreign fighters and their families as a security threat, and as a result, have implemented repressive measures to provide an expedient, short-term response to this perceived threat (preamble 4).
+377 The 2017 EU Directive on Combating Terrorism clarified the issue of so-called foreign fighters, designating them as individuals who travel abroad for the purpose of terrorism.
+The return of foreign fighters and their families to the European Union has mostly been considered a security threat by Member States, which consequently adopt repressive measures aimed at providing an immediate, short-term response to this perceived threat (preamble 4).